The focus of the problem-solving approach is to support children to develop skills in;

 Prevention is often the best remedy.
 If you sense that conflict is brewing, perhaps you identify your child using a tone that shows some upset, try not to take it personally, but instead see that your child may be signalling that they need to feel re-connected with you or within the family in general.
 When frustrations mount, kids tend to take it out on each other (or their parent), it’s not intentional, it’s just that their tolerance becomes very low and anything can set them off.
 If you notice they’re out of sorts and invite warm connection and inclusion, you can often dissipate the problem before it escalates.

 You may sense that they need to express some built-up frustration, you can invite them to show you what’s hard; “it sounds like you’re very frustrated, can I help?” or “you sounded very stressed Lynn, are you ok?” or “would you like to explain to your sister what you need her to hear/ understand/ not do?”
 Or just move in and give the stressed child some connection by offering to do an activity with them, perhaps chatting about the day, offer to help them with their homework, etc. This connection will generally dissipate stress and feelings of frustration and give the child the space to express anything they need to express.

 Hatred or contempt.
 If fighting between siblings is very intense to the point of regularly (as opposed to rarely) expressing hatred, this is generally symptomatic of a backlog of deeply painful unresolved feelings that need attention.
-It's important that children aren't shamed for such feelings, but get the help that they're no doubt desperate to receive.
+It’s important that children aren’t shamed for such feelings, but get the help that they’re no doubt desperate to receive.
 In such cases, emotions may be way too volatile for the children to cope with direct confrontation with each other, even when facilitated with this respectful approach.
-They will each need to feel seen and heard and understood and to hence feel more safe before tackling resolving conflicts constructively with their sibling.
+They will each need to feel seen and heard and understood and to hence feel safer before tackling resolving conflicts constructively with their sibling.
 Instead of mediating with both present, you may need to give each of them the support and listening they need separately.